akoyamp/geopolrisk-py/docs/_build/html/_sources/methods.rst.txt

    Calculates the HHI for a given raw material, year, and country.
    The HHI is a measure of the concentration of production for a specific raw material in a given country and year.
-   See the 'background' section for more details.
+   See the :ref:`Background` section for more details.

 Arguments: